Stripping Wallpaper: Easy DIY Removal

 Run a scoring tool all over the remaining wallpaper and backing, but be careful not to press too hard and damage the wall surface.
 Whether you decide to go with solvents or steam, perforating the wallpaper with tiny holes allows the layers to be saturated.

 “We recommend starting with our easy-to-use Paper Tiger Scoring Tool, which will perforate the wallpaper allowing our wallpaper stripper to penetrate and loosen adhesive without damaging the wall.”

 3. Apply a Wallpaper Stripper or Use a Steamer

 Both options are good choices for taking down the remaining wallpaper.
 Read on to learn the specifics of each.

 Chemical wallpaper strippers break down the paste to remove wallpaper easily.
-To help you remove wallpaper safely, Stefanie Spa with Rust-Oleum provided the following tips:
+To help you remove wallpaper safely, Spa recommends the following tips:

 If you damaged plaster or drywall during wallpaper removal, it’s time to patch it up.
 To fix drywall, you’ll need a spackling and patching compound.
 Spa recommends MH Ready Patch because it “dries fast, cures rock hard, and is shrink resistant.”
 Use a spackling plate to place the compound onto the areas with holes, then smooth out until flat.

-Now that you’re done taking down the old wallpaper, it’s time to paint!
+Now that you’re done taking down the old wallpaper, it’s time to paint.
 Whether you want to paint an accent wall or go with a vibrant color throughout the space, it’s important to select the right shade to set the mood.
-For more DIY inspiration, check out the For the Home section of our blog.
+For more DIY inspiration, check out more Indoor Projects that'll help you transform your home.